 All options are cash settled.
-In the event of the exercise of any of the Company's options, the Company will receive cash in the amount of \$0.40 per exercised option.
+In the event of the exercise of any of the Company's options, the Company will receive the exercise price cash for each exercised option.

 1 2009 Directors and Employees Options

 On 19 December 2008, the Company issued a total of 1,050,000 options to directors and employees as part of their remuneration for the 2009 financial year.
 The options will not vest if the recipient's services are not engaged by the Company at the relevant vesting date.